-With the initial NBN rollout essentially complete, and many existing users set to get upgrades across the country before 2023, it’s safe to say that the once contentious Australia-wide internet connection is now the most common way to get online.
+With the NBN rollout essentially complete, it’s safe to say that the once contentious Australia-wide internet connection is now the most common way to get online.
 That being said, there are some people who prefer not to use the NBN, or might not have a fixed line connection available at their home.
-Thankfully, alternatives exist, with one of these being home wireless broadband.
+Thankfully, alternatives exist, one of which is home wireless broadband.

-- Home wireless uses existing mobile networks (3G, 4G and 5G in some areas)
+- Home wireless broadband uses the same mobile networks that connect your phone to the internet (3G, 4G and 5G).

-- Home wireless works straight out of the box – simply insert your SIM card and plug the modem into the wall
+- Home wireless broadband works straight out of the box – simply insert your SIM card and plug the modem into the wall.

 What’s the difference between home wireless broadband and NBN?